-Examines the nature and characteristics of crisis, as well as traumatic events, for their long-term effects on psychosocial functioning.
-Presents crisis theories and interventions for working with children and adults who have been exposed to man-made or natural traumas such as violence or loss; along with ethical, legal, and cultural factors of crisis intervention.
-Introduces students to specific strategies for responding to community, national, and international crises.
+Examines the nature, characteristics, and neurobiology of crisis and trauma in addition to long-term effects on psychosocial functioning.
+Presents crisis theories and interventions for children and adults exposed to trauma with emphasis on suicidology, school violence, domestic violence, and child, dependent adult, and elder abuse.
+Includes ethical, legal, and cultural factors of crisis intervention along with strategies for responding to individuals, families, and communities.
+Prerequisite: SOWK 757B.